charliekroon/charliekroon/README.md

 ### I am Charlie.
 I am a Software Engineer with a background in Journalism.

-I make cool, feature-rich and user-friendly things at HackerOne.
+I make cool, feature-rich and user-friendly things at GitLab.
 I love writing, learning and creating.

 You can keep tabs on what I'm thinking about via [Medium](https://medium.com/@charliekroon)